 Discover Types of Hats for Every Lifestyle

-Hats are a unique article of clothing.
-They act as both a fashion statement and protective gear.
 Throughout human history, people have used hats to be stylish, to make political statements, and to protect themselves from a host of threats.
-No other article of clothing has quite the elaborate and intriguing history because hats stand out, and that’s without the large, wide-brimmed, feathered hats of the 1700s.
+No other article of clothing has quite the elaborate and intriguing history because hats stand out, and that is without the large, wide-brimmed, feathered hats of the 1700s.
 If someone is simply wearing a cap, you notice.

 Summary of The Different Types of Hats

 With such a long history and a wide variety of hat types, it can be difficult to know what hat you need.
 The following is a long list with details about many different types of hats.
-While it isn’t a complete table, it covers many of the types of hats you are likely to see today.
+While it is not a complete table, it covers many of the types of hats you are likely to see today.

 Type of HatDescription